RoelVoordendag/messaging_api/README.md

 The idea of how we will save stuff is that there is a room where we connect the people in it.
 This means that 2 users in a means it is a personal chat and multiple people.
 Inside the message we save to which room id it is stored. (this might change over time)

+User is connected to messages
+Messages is connected to a user

+User is bound to rooms
+Rooms are bound to a message

 A message is many to one to a user
 A message is a many to many with a room